-Recruit staff
+х Recruit staff

-Refer staff to agency for hiring (co-employer)
+х Refer staff to agency for hiring (co-employer)

-Select staff from worker registry
+х Select staff from worker registry

-Hire staff common law employer
+Hire staff (common law employer)

 Verify staff qualifications

-Obtain criminal history and/or background investigation of staff

-Specify how the costs of such investigations are compensated:
+Obtain criminal history and/or background investigation of staff Specify how the costs of such investigations are compensated:

-Specify additional staff qualifications based on participant needs and preferences so long as such qualifications are consistent with the qualifications specified in Appendix C-1/C-3.
+x Specify additional staff qualifications based on participant needs and preferences so long as such qualifications are consistent with the qualifications specified in Appendix C-1/C-3.

-Specify the state's method to conduct background checks if it varies from Appendix C-2-a:

-The method to conduct background checks for participant directed services is the same as Appendix C-2-a.

-Determine staff duties consistent with the service specifications in Appendix C-1/C-3.
-Determine staff wages and benefits subject to state limits
+х Determine staff duties consistent with the service specifications in Appendix C-1/C- 3.

+Determine staff wages and benefits subject to applicable State limits

-Schedule staff
+х Schedule staff

-Orient and instruct staff in duties
+х Orient and instruct-staff in duties

 Supervise staff

-Evaluate staff performance
+х Evaluate staff performance

-Verify time worked by staff and approve time sheets
+х Verify time worked by staff and approve time sheets

 Discharge staff (common law employer)

-Discharge staff from providing services (co-employer)
+х Discharge staff from providing services (co-employer)

+х Other

+Specify:

 The participant will provide information to the AWC broker as requested to facilitate common-law employer functions.
 The participant will also need to have a cooperative relationship with the AWC broker.

 The participant will be supported to engage to the maximum extent possible in selecting an appropriate employee wage within an allowable and reasonable wage scale and to negotiate the wage with a potential employee.